croessner/nauthilus-website/docs/rest-api.md

 Nauthilus exposes REST endpoints for authentication, administration, and the native identity flows.

+For generated endpoint references and raw OpenAPI downloads, see [API Reference](api-reference/index.md).

 For typed gRPC authentication, see [gRPC Auth API](grpc-api.md).

 ## Authentication Endpoints